joeymeere/auger/README.md

 # Auger

-An SRE toolkit for sBPF binaries.
+An SRE toolkit for sBPF binaries. *This project is currently archived, and is both unfinished and infrequently worked on*

 ## Overview